Electric car jargon explained: from AC to ZEV

 REx

-Short for range extender, which is essentially an electric car with a small engine which charges the batteries when they run low.
+Short for range extender, which is essentially an electric car with a small engine that charges the batteries when they run low.
 Not to be confused with a hybrid or plug-in hybrid.

 RFID